 The Chamber's professional staff and board of directors monitor borough, county, state and federal activities and represent our members on issues and legislation affecting the welfare of businesses and the quality of life in the Chambersburg area.
 When there is cause to advocate publicly on an issue, our president and representatives from the board of directors meet with decision-makers to ensure the position of the thousands of businesses and employees that we represent are being accounted for.

 Interstate 81 has grown in its importance as a major north-south economic engine to our region.
 The explosive increase in truck movements has occurred and will certainly continue to grow as both intermodal and distribution centers come on line.
 The highway provides access to major markets on the east coast.
 While the Chamber represents the interests of the business community, we can unequivocally express the desire of the residents of the county to see action to expand the highway.
 It has been 14 years since PennDOT studied the corridor, but little in the study has been implemented.
 We need to move immediately toward the expansion of the highway.
 While we wait for action, congestion grows.
 The Chamber supported the 2013 PA transportation bill (Act 89) to raise approximately 2 billion when the five-year phased-in tax increases are fully implemented.
 We are also supporting a long-term federal highway solution.

 The Chamber also adopts the public policy positions of the PA Chamber of Business and Industry.
-View their 2016 Legislative Agenda
+View their 2018 Legislative Agenda.

 The Chambersburg Chamber's Public Policies Agenda is updated annually to reflect the issues currently facing our community.
 In addition to specific priorities outlined in the agenda, the board of directors may identify key issues throughout the year that the Chamber will advocate for on behalf of the business community.